Xilinx/PYNQ/docs/source/faqs.rst

 * Check jumper JP4 is set to SD (board boots from Micro SD card).
 * Connect a terminal and verify that the Linux boot starts.

-If the Linux boot does not start, or fails, you may need to flash the Micro SD card with the PYNQ-Z1 image.
+If the Linux boot does not start, or fails, you may need to (re)flash the PYNQ image to the Micro SD card.

 The hostname of the board is not resolving/not found
 ----------------------------------------------------